rnascunha/coap-te/README.md

 * Don't use any *dynamic allocation*;
 * Configurable: the CoAP *engine* be configurable to your system/environment requirements;
 * Modularized: As much as possible, all modules work indenpenditly;
-* Portable: ease to port to your system/device.
+* Portable: simple to port to your system/device.

 It's NOT implemented (yet):
 * Cache strategie;